G6PD Deficiency

 Can children with G6PD deficiency lead a normal and healthy life?

-Yes - children with G6PD deficiency can live completely normal, healthy lives, provided proper precautions are taken.
+Yes - children with G6PD deficiency can live completely normal lives, healthy lives, provided proper precautions are taken.

 What Enables a Normal Life: